Demon: European occultism and Renaissance magic

-Under influence of Islamic philosophy, Medieval occult traditions and Renaissance magic, demons are often seen as beneficial and useful, lacking an inherent negative connotation.
+Under influence of Islamic philosophy, Medieval occult traditions and Renaissance magic, European Renaissance demons are often seen as beneficial and useful, lacking an inherent negative connotation.
 In fifteenth- and sixteenth-century Renaissance magic, the terms demon and devil have two different, although not exclusive, meanings.
 The term demons refers to a cluster of supernatural beings, such as daimons, spirits, and devils, affecting the mind.
 While some people fear demons, or attempt to exorcise them, others willfully attempt to summon them for knowledge, assistance, or power.
 William of Conches (c.
 1090/1091) understands demon closer to the Greek daimōn, reserving the concept of the devil only for the "demons of the lower regions":You think, as I infer from your words, that a demon is the same as a devil, which is not the case.
 For a demon is said to be any invisible being using reason, as if knowing.
 Of these the two high orders are called calodemons, that is, 'good knowing ones', the lower order is called cacodemon, that is, 'evil knowing one', for calos means 'good', cacos 'bad'.

 In the sixteenth century, among proponents of demons as ambivalent spirits, Paracelsus was the most vocal.
 He asserted that these beings are spirit-like and thus not human, but they have bodies and flesh and are thus, not angels.
 Robert Kirk (1644–1692) integrated fairies into his theories of intermediary spirits.
 He suggested that these beings are structured similar to human societies, intelligent beings who eat and drink yet invisible to most humans.
 Their views were rejected by demonologists and religious orthodoxy and labelled as "atheistic".
 They denied that spirits could have an autonomeous existence and that they are demons with the sole purpose of deceiving and harming people.

 A variety of spirits or the assumption that demons might be morally ambivalent is encouraged by necromancy.
 Here, a necromancer supposedly converses with the spirits of the dead.
 A ceremonial magician usually consults a grimoire, which gives the names and abilities of demons as well as detailed instructions for conjuring and controlling them.
 Grimoires are not limited to demons – some give instructions for the invocation of deity, a process called theurgy.
 The use of ceremonial magic to call demons is also known as goetia, a word derived from the Greek word goes, which originally denoted diviners, magicians, healers, and seers.